Should you stay quiet or have your say?

-“I would not have a quiet word with anyone.
-Rather I would have some very public and noisy words with the man who was endangering everybody because he was a lazy and reckless fool who could not be bothered to conduct himself in a safe and responsible manner.
+A quiet word?
+There should have been nothing quiet about it.
+In fact, you should have had some very public and noisy words with the man who was endangering everybody because he was a lazy and reckless fool who could not be bothered to conduct himself in a safe and responsible manner.

 You don’t want to regret not speaking out